analyticalworkflows/TeachingMaterials/classes/StructuredProjects/tex/framing-discussion.md

 2. **Maintain a clear separation of data, method, and output**, while unambiguously expressing the relationship between those three
 3. Specify the computational environment that was used for the original analysis.

-For us this distills to an organizational approach we call the [Project Mindset](StructuredProjects.pdf)
+For us this distills to an organizational approach we call the Project Mindset.